AlexCWolff/Portfolio/README.md

 # Portfolio
 Central repository for all of my clones and experimental games as well as art assets I have made.
+Clones are often made by following along with tutorials and shouldn't be considered my own work by default.
+These are all release as Windows executables for now as html export is sometimes buggy and I don't have a Mac yet.

 ### Directory